Pomax/are-we-flying/docs/index.md

 );
 ```

-And we should get all the relevant info.
-For instance, if we started a flight in the De Havilland DHC-2 "Beaver", we might get the following response:
+If we had loaded up a De Havilland DHC-2 "Beaver", we might get the following response:

 ```javascript
 « ▼ Object {